 I’ve been raising Lamancha goats for a few years now.
-Maybe you are here because you’re considering owning a goat and you’re researching goat breeds, or maybe you already own goats and want to learn more about this breed, whatever it is, this post will help you learn more about Lamancha goats and the pros and cons of raising them.
+Maybe you are here because you’re considering owning a goat and you’re researching goat breeds, or maybe you already own goats and want to learn more about this breed, whatever it is, this post will help you learn more about the Lamancha goat and the pros and cons of raising this breed.

 My first experience with goats was with Nigerian Dwarf goats.
 We just moved out of town to the country and I couldn’t wait to put my hands on some farm animals.

 Dear friends gifted us a buck and two does.
 This trio wasn’t very friendly.
 In fact, they had little human interaction and were very scared of people.
 I wanted a milk goat, I’ve been experimenting a little bit with making cheese back then and I knew that I wasn’t ready to own a cow for a few different reasons, but I could handle a couple of milk goats.

 I figured that I’ll take the time to work with the two does and maybe I can manage to make them friendly enough so I can milk them.
 This never happened, I saw very quickly that it would take a lot of time on my side and the amount of milk I’ll be able to get from a Nigerian Dwarf just wasn’t worth it for me.

 We ended up using this trio to clear land at the farm.
 They were great for that!
 You can read more about it and watch the video here: Clearing Land With Goats.

 Raising Lamancha Goats, What You Need to Know…